jamontes79/flutter_map/README.md

 A simple flutter example using Open Street Maps.

-The application displays a logo in Carranza Stadium (Cadiz) and allows use zoom.
+The application displays a logo in Carranza Stadium (Cadiz) and allows to use zoom.

 ## Getting Started